View§

 in your code.

 child View will result.
-Usually, this means there is only one .render
+Usually, this means there is only one .rendered child,

-navigates toward the leaves of the tree, the selector
+Because #into navigates toward the leaves of the tree, the selector may be

 const children = new List();